dkaslovsky/GraphRole/README.md

 Features yet to be implemented include:
 * Sense-making (model explanation) to the role extraction module
 * Support directed and weighted graphs
-* Support for reading graph from text file

 ### Installation